Are you stuck with planning out the best hen do party in London?

 We allow you to select any local venue that you would prefer, or alternatively will choose the most suitable one based on your area preference.
 Simply let us know your area and preferred venue's name when booking and we'll do the rest.

-Bubble football was in no doubt invented by someone as loopy as they come but by god we are so happy they did!
+Of our most popular acitvities, Bubble Football, was in no doubt invented by someone as loopy as they come but by god we are so happy they did!
 Mixing the most popular sport in the world with a giant inflatable wearable zorb can be described as nothing other than genius, every single person who plays it will agree.
 Believe us, football takes a bit of a backseat.